A small 1mg single oral dose of calcifediol (25-hydroxyvitamin D = 25OHD) raises blood vitamin D

 over a week or two, and then over a few months, to a final healthy

 steady state, all year round.

 For most people, this is fine and there is no need for them to think about calcifediol == 25OHD.

 However, if a person is suffering from, or at significant risk of developing,any one of these conditions:

 - Severe COVID-19 - or probably any symptomatic form of COVID-19,

 since these carry high risks of lasting harm, even if the person does

-- Sepsis - infection triggers immune system and general bodily meltdown.
+- infection triggers gross immune system dysregulation with

 - Kawasaki disease - triggered in children, especially by COVID-19,